 1. Choose one area of your life at a time

-It’s so easy to get overwhelmed when you dive into making the switch to non-toxic living.
+It’s easy to get overwhelmed when you dive into switching to non-toxic living.
 Instead of trying to swap everything at once, choose a priority.

 There isn’t a right or wrong way to do it.
 Maybe you choose to start with food (more on this below), laundry, or baby bottles.
-Focus on one area and take some time researching the most important swaps to make in that area.
+Focus on one area and take some time researching the essential swaps to make in that area.